joist-orm/joist-orm/docs/docs/getting-started/schema-assumptions.md

 ## Enum Tables

-Joist models enums (i.e. `EmployeeStatus`) as their own database tables with a row-per-value.
+Joist can model enums (i.e. `EmployeeStatus`) as their own database tables with a row-per-value.

 For example, `employee_status` might have two rows like: